 Monday Memoir Feb 2, 1968

-For the moment, I was rhapsodizing about my new ‘boyfriend’ And sliding dangerously into an emotional attachment that I **knew** was unwise, even hazardous.
+For the moment, I was rhapsodizing about my new ‘boyfriend’ and sliding dangerously into an emotional attachment that I *knew* was unwise, even hazardous.
 In most ways I was just playing make believe and yes, settling for not even second best but much less than that.
-The seductive illusion of being appreciated, enjoyed, belonging… It did not take long to pop that balloon and the next year or so I avoided even starting to go there.
-And thankful that was true…
+The seductive illusion of being appreciated, enjoyed, valued, belonging… It did not take long to pop that balloon and the next year or so I avoided even starting to go there.
+And thankfully that was doable.

 Jan 29, 1968 Monday